csmclaren/perky/docs/src/perky.md

 By default, Perky will output text, which is easy to read.
 This is equivalent to specifying `--format text`.

-Perky can also output [JSON Lines](https://jsonlines.org), which is easy to analyze programmatically.
-For JSON Lines output, specify `--format json`.
+Perky can also output [JSON](https://ecma-international.org/publications-and-standards/standards/ecma-404/), which is easy to analyze programmatically.
+For JSON output, specify `--format json`.

 For the text format, output can be styled using colours and text effects to improve readability by specifying `--style <STYLE>`.
 By default, output will be styled when printed to a terminal but not when piped or redirected (equivalent to `--style auto`).
 To always style text (including when the output is piped or redirected), specify `--style always`.
 To never style text, specify `--style never`.

 When styles are enabled, key tables will be printed in colour, representing the relative unigram frequency for that key.
 Bright red indicates the highest frequency and darker, desaturated red represents the frequency.

-For JSON Lines format, `--style <STYLE>` is ignored.
+For JSON format, `--style <STYLE>` is ignored.

 With the exception of the colouring of the key tables in text format, both formats output the same information.